-Moving into settled accommodation can be a significant challenge for our clients with a history of rough sleeping.
-Following a successful bid to the Government led Next Steps Accommodation Programme which is focused on Rough Sleepers, a one year Tenancy Sustainment Officer post was created to provide support to single people about to be or placed in settled accommodation.
+Moving into settled accommodation can be a significant challenge to clients with a history of rough sleeping.
+Following a successful bid to the Government led rough sleeper Next Steps Accommodation Programme, a one year Tenancy Sustainment Officer post was created to provide support to single people about to be or placed in settled accommodation.
 This Officer works with a small caseload at a time to provide intensive support for 10-14 weeks on average, but usually until a client is settled, can manage, and has other support in place to assist them.

 Clients are helped with tenancy sign ups, applying for benefits, setting up rent payments, sourcing furniture, ensuring linkages with statutory agencies are maintained and new linkages are made with non-statutory organisations.
 The Sustainment Officer will also mediate in any neighbour and landlord disputes to bring a resolution.
 This post is linked up with the Prison Resettlement Worker role and our own in-house Tenancy Support Coordinator role.
-We also access support from Parashoot a local tenancy support service which can assist with lower level short-term needs.
+We also access support from Parashoot which can assist with lower level short-term needs.